rajesh-kayal-dev/Voting-app/README.md

-# 🗳️ Voting Application (Backend)
+# 🗳️ TrueVote (Backend Voting System)

-This is a backend application for a voting system where users can vote for candidates.
-It includes secure user authentication, candidate management, and voting functionalities.
+**TrueVote** is a backend application for a secure and simple voting system.
+Users can vote for their preferred candidates, while administrators manage candidate details.
+The system ensures authenticated and one-time voting only.

 ---

 ## 🚀 Features

 - User **sign up** and **login** with Aadhar Card Number and password
-- User can **view all candidates**
+- Users can **view all candidates**
-- User can **vote only once**
+- Users can **vote only once**
 - **Admin** can:
   - Add new candidates
   - Update candidate details